Beanalini/lab2-book-manager-api-ts/README.md

 DB_DIALECT=postgres
 ```

-To run the application using postgresSQL database:
+To use a postgresSQL database:

          set NODE_ENV=dev

-To run the application using sqlite in-memory database:
+To use sqlite in-memory database:

          set NODE_ENV=test